damiansz/event-calendar/README.md

 Description
 -----------
-Event Calendar is a simple application to place a calendar with events on yout website.
+Event Calendar is a simple application to place a calendar with events on your website.
 Simple configuration, multi format event storage support.

 Channel Log